vsdsantos/website/content/privacy.md

   image: ""
 ---

+This website doesn't record any of your data.

 Add your privacy policy here and set `draft: false` to publish it.
 Otherwise, delete this file if you don't need it.